 We’ve got several restaurant management tips that will help you feel confident tackling the next steps to build your restaurant business.

 1. Ensure your staff feels valued

 It’s no secret that employee turnover is a problem for most restaurants, especially now.
-In fact, the average turnover for restaurant employees is at an all-time high of 75%.
+In fact, the average turnover for restaurant employees remains high at 6.9%.
 Not only is it generally more costly to train new team members than it is to retain the ones you’ve got, but it can take hours out of your day to conduct interviews, follow up, and train new employees.
 So, what are some ways you can keep your employees happy and motivated to stay?

 If you don’t already have one, consider starting an “Employee of the Month” program.
 Make sure the winning employee gets a bonus check, gift card, or something valuable to signal their achievement and motivate others to follow suit.
 You can also practice open-book management to foster more loyalty among your staff.
 This is when a company is transparent to employees about the company’s financial information, profitability, profit sharing, and educational classes.
 It can also allow your staff to feel more valued by you as a manager.

 Particularly during busy seasons, it never hurts to offer a free meal for employees working double shifts, or give everyone a gift card during the holidays as an incentive for a job well done.
 You can also set incentives for those who stay with you for certain amounts of time, like three months, six months, a year, and so on.
 It can be monetary, or something like being placed as first priority in staff scheduling.

 2. Revamp your menu on a seasonal basis

 Sure, having signature dishes is a great way to keep customers coming back — but so is switching things up with your menu.
 Even just updating your food and bev for each season helps your kitchen keep things fresh.
 Plus, it makes it easier to work with local farms and suppliers who grow different fruits, veggies, and herbs, depending on the season.